Fans Offer Condolences (& Berate Liam Payne) After News That Harry Styles' Stepfather Has Died

 Advertisement

-Just as they did when Styles' One Direction bandmate Louis Tomlinson's mother Johannah died from leukemia late last year, fans rushed to offer their support on Twitter. #RIPRobin is now trending.
+Just as they did when Styles' One Direction bandmate Louis Tomlinson's mother Johannah died from leukaemia late last year, fans rushed to offer their support on Twitter. #RIPRobin is now trending.

 Many of the tweets featured family photos showing the close bond between Twist and Harry, as well as his sister, Gemma.